PaimaStudios/paima-engine-docs/docs/home/5 - Randomness/index.md

 As such, these are the pieces of data which we can start to build randomness from.

-Paima works by annotating every block with a `seed`.
-This seed can then be combined with a utility class called `Prando` for most of the common randomness requirements

 ## Seed generation for a given block

 1. Get the most recent 25 random seeds from previous blocks